Brain scan illustration showing amygdala activation during emotional trading

 This is when the damage happens.
 The data is consistent across segments: the revenge trade, the doubled position, the widened stop-loss, the ignored risk limit.
 These decisions cluster in the minutes immediately following a trigger, not hours later when the trader has calmed down.

-~75% of account blow-ups follow this pattern.
+Account blow-ups follow this pattern.
 Not a slow bleed over weeks.
 A concentrated burst of impulsive decisions in a window measured in minutes.
 The trigger fires.
-Cortisol floods.
-The prefrontal cortex goes dark.
+Adrenaline surges, cortisol rises behind it, the prefrontal cortex goes dark.
 And the trader makes 3 to 5 decisions in rapid succession that undo weeks of disciplined work.

 The window is brief.
 But the financial damage it creates is not.